 The Shift Test checks to ensure that items placed anywhere on the weighing surface of the scanner/scale are weighed properly.
-Refer to Figure 47 when performing this test.
+Refer to Figure 46 when performing this test.

-SINGLE INTERVAL DUAL INTERVAL 1.
-Place and remove in succession, a ten- pound load on the center of each of the four quadrants (1, 2, 3, and 4 in Figure 47) of the scanner/scale's weigh platter.
-Verify that a reading of between 9.99 and 10.01 lb registers under load and that the display returns to 0.00 between each load.
-1. Place and remove, in succession, a ten- pound load on the center of each of the four quadrants: 1, 2, 3, and 4, (as shown in Figure 47) of the scanner/scale's weigh platter.
-Verify that a reading of between 9.995 and 10.005 lb. registers, under load, in each quadrant tested.
+SINGLE INTERVAL DUAL INTERVAL Place and remove in succession, a 10-pound load on the center of each of the four quad- rants (1, 2, 3, and 4 in Figure 46) of the scan- ner/scale's weigh platter.
+Verify that a reading of between 9.99 and 10.01 lb regis- ters under load and that the display returns to 0.00 between each load.
+Place and remove, in succession, a 10-pound load on the center of each of the four quad- rants: 1, 2, 3, and 4, (as shown in Figure 46) of the scanner/scale's weigh platter.
+Verify that a reading of between 9.995 and 10.005 lb. reg- isters, under load, in each quadrant tested.
 Check that the display returns to 0.00 between each load.
-2. After verifying the accuracy of each quadrant of the weighing surface, remove all weight from the scale.
-You have completed the Shift Test.
-2. After verifying the accuracy of each quadrant of he weighing surface, remove all weight from the scale.
+After verifying the accuracy of each quadrant of the weighing surface, remove all weight from the scale.
+This completes the Shift Test.
+After verifying the accuracy of each quadrant of the weighing surface, remove all weight from the scale.
 This completes the Shift Test.

-Increasing- Load Test (Single Interval Phase 2) (Dual Interval Phase 3)
+Increasing-Load Test (Single Interval Phase 2/Dual Interval Phase 3)